-CSCF accesses comparative data for the industry from state data management sources - Employ Florida, Florida Integrated Workforce Performance Reporting System, One-Stop System Tracking, and Salesforce.
-State and federal data resources are accessed to provide economic, regional and demographic information about the Central Florida region.
+CSCF accesses comparative data for the industry from state data management sources - Employ Florida, Florida Integrated Workforce Performance Reporting System, One-Stop System Tracking, state and federal data resources to provide economic, regional and demographic information about the Central Florida region.
 Workforce data availability and analysis can be challenging due to the lag time of federal performance measures, differing definitions of data sets, and lack of consistency in analytic methods and perspectives.
 CSCF is focused on developing standardized data analysis and reporting processes to drive improvement and inspire innovative thinking.